nganntt/Boundary_Identification/README.md

 # Boundary Identification

-The project is to find the boundary of testcases for testing self-driving car The scope of the topic is searching based software.
+The project is to find the boundary of testcases for testing self-driving car.
+The scope of the topic is searching based software.
 Each testcase has parameter (road shape, speed of car, light, weather condition)